Artificial Intelligence (AI)

 - Assistive AI Use

 AI tools can be used for non-content-generating tasks, such as grammar checking, formatting, or organizing ideas, but it cannot create new intellectual content.
 For example, a student might use AI to check spelling and format citations for a history paper or organize data for a lab report but not to write the paper or lab report.
-[Add additional rationale for this stance and add details that apply to specific circumstances, assignments, or activities within a course.] - Partial Generative AI Use (Idea Generation and Research Exploration)
+[Enhance transparency to your students by clearly explaining the rationale and context behind course circumstances, assignments, and activities.] - Partial AI Use (Idea Generation and Research Exploration)

 AI tools can assist with generating content or solving problems for specific parts of the assignment, but the student must refine and modify the AI-generated content and use proper citations.
 For example, AI might draft a section of a literature review or suggest code for a programming problem that the student then edits and improves.
-[Add additional rationale for this stance and add details that apply to specific circumstances, assignments or activities within a course, keeping clarity for students in mind.]
+[Enhance transparency to your students by clearly explaining the rationale and context behind course circumstances, assignments, and activities.]

 Option 3: (Not Allowed)